theuggla/AT--php-basic-login-system/README.md

 # basic-php-login-system
-Basic login module written in php.
+This branch shows how to integrate the login module with another system.